wils0ns/notebook/mermaid/README.md

   a ==> b
   c ==> d

+  classDef style1 fill:#a3c,stroke:#fff,stroke-width:2px
+  classDef style2 fill:#666,stroke:#fff,stroke-width:2px

-  style cluster fill:#a3c,stroke:#fff,stroke-width:2px
+  class cluster style1
-  style switch fill:#666,stroke:#fff,stroke-width:2px
+  class switch style2

-  %% Link styles are references by the order they were defined.
-Indexed from zero. linkStyle 0 stroke:#ff3,stroke-width:4px
+  %% link styles are defined by referencing the order at which they were declared, indexed from zero linkStyle 0 stroke:#ff3,stroke-width:4px

 ```